Fermionic Averaged Circuit Eigenvalue Sampling: Background and Notation

 We also need to consider these objects in terms of Pauli operators.
 Denote by $\ds{P}(n)$ the $n$-qubit Pauli group, and let $\ss{P}(n)$ denote this group modulo an overall phase.
 We can label an $n$-qubit Pauli operator (with a convenient choice of phase) by a $2n$-bit string $\mbx = (\mbf{a}, \mbf{b})$ as $\sigma_{\mbx} = i^{\mbf{a}\cdot \mbf{b}} \otimes_{j = 1}^{n} X_j^{a_j} Z_j^{b_j}$, denoting single-qubit Pauli operators on a fixed site by $\{X_j, Y_j, Z_j\}$.
 Since we are exclusively concerned with Paulis modulo phase, multiplication in $\ds{P}(n)$ maps conveniently to mod-2 addition of the associated binary strings in $\ss{P}(n)$.

 As stated earlier, Majorana monomials and Pauli operators are in one-to-one correspondence (up to a phase) by the Jordan-Wigner transformation

-where the notation $[n]$ means the set of integers $\{1,\ldots,n\}$.
 These operators satisfy the canonical anticommutation relations \cref{eq:car}.
 In this context, the group of FLO circuits is isomorphic to the group of matchgate circuits, which we denote as $\ds{M}(n)$.
 Matchgate circuits can be decomposed into 2-qubit matchgates of the form

 on nearest-neighbor qubits $\{j, j + 1\}$ on a 1-d line.
 Namely, $A$ acts on the even-parity 2-qubit subspace of these qubits, and $B$ on the odd-parity subspace.
 We require $\mathrm{det}(A) = \mathrm{det}(B)$ for $G_j(A, B)$ to be a matchgate.
 Note that, in particular, single-qubit rotations of the form $e^{i \theta Z_j}$ are matchgates for all $\theta \in [0, 2\pi)$ and all $j \in [n]$.
 Where clear from context, we refer to the groups $\ds{F}(2n)$ and $\ds{M}(n)$ interchangeably.
 For example, by $\mc{U}(\sigma_{\mbf{x}})$ for $\mc{U} \in \ds{F}(2n)$, we mean conjugation by the matchgate circuit associated to $\mc{U}$ under the Jordan-Wigner transformation.